symfony/symfony-docs/frontend/encore/vuejs.rst

     });

-If you do *not* need this functionality (e.g. you use single file components), then you can tell Encore to create a *smaller* and CSP-compliant build:
+If you do *not* need this functionality (e.g. you use single file components), then you can tell Encore to create a *smaller* build following Content Security Policy:

 .. code-block:: javascript